MICA-MNI/micaopen/AmygdalaUMAP/function/README.md

 **Script:** `6.rsfmri_cortical_corr_yeo7.ipynb`

 ### Meta-analysis on subjects
-**7. Run meta-analysis on all the computed cortical correlation maps:** Meta-analysis is run on cortical correlations maps of the whole amygdala, the two U1 defined regions and the difference of high and low U1 value regions.
+**7. Run meta-analysis on all the computed cortical correlation maps:** Meta-analysis is run on cortical correlations maps derived from the whole amygdala, the two U1 defined regions and the difference of high and low U1 value regions.
 Plot a table and spider graph of the top terms correlated to their coactivation maps.

 - **Input:**
   - Amygdala timeseries
-  - Functional correlation matrices
+  - Functional cortical correlation matrices
 - **Output:**
   - List of terms from meta analysis (.csv)